Project-ReiDU/.github/README.md

   making it "rēdu" --- which sounds similar to how "redo" may be pronounced if one has a heavy Polish accent (which I definitely don't have... right?).

-  "I wanted to redo WeiDU, so I'm creating ReiDU".
+  "I wanted to redo WeiDU, so I'm creating ReiDU"

 One of the main problems with creating other tools for Infinity Engine is that there are so many mods written in it already!
 Who has time to rewrite it all